Colonial-Dev/VEX-21417B/extras/RPi_Wireless_Link.md

 >
 > If you are using macOS (which is derived from BSD, making it a sort of distant sibling to Linux) you *might* be able to adapt this guide to it, but I make no promises.
 You'll need to find a version of `socat` that works with your macOS iteration.
 >
-> Windows, however, is just far too primitive to support this level of advanced hackery.
+> Windows, however, just doesn't seem to support this level of hackery.

 While this would obviously be very illegal at a competition, it's a massive boon to programming everywhere else, and it can be had for $50 or less.
 If you're interested, read on!